krigjo25/console-Games-py/intgames/README.md

 # Integer Console games
-Is a collection of simple console-based games written in PY.
+Is a collection of simple console-based games written in Python.
-The project is designed to demostrate basic game development conseps and provide a fun way to practice Python programming.
+The project is designed to demostrate basic game development.

 ## Games included
 1. **The Little Proffessor**